yuzesui97/yuzesui97.github.io/_pages/teaching.md

 <small>Required for Sociology (B.A.), Data Science (B.A.), and Symbolic Systems (B.S.) majors.</small>
 <small><strong>Course Evaluation:</strong> 4.49 / 5 (School of Humanities & Sciences Avg: 4.35)</small>

+#### Selected Student Feedback
+> *“Enjoyable class.
+Yuze was a fun instructor, and the R skills are useful and applicable—scraping, calls to APIs, ML models.
+Probably a little more difficult with no coding background, but the website was very helpful for labs.”*

+> *“I would highly recommend taking this class if you are interested in the intersection of data science and social sciences.
+Professor Sui was very engaging and approachable, and truly wanted all of his students to succeed to the best of their abilities.
+This class provided me with a lot of tangible skills in which I have already implemented into other classes, which is highly empowering.”*

 ---

 ### Teaching Assistant